jkelly1027/sudoku_Solver/README.md

 # If no valid solution is found in this square after backtracking we back track again.
 # This process is repeated until all squares are valid.

-Created using python, no other dependancies.
+Created using python, no other dependencies.